Ashwin1002/ConnectIPS-Flutter/README.md

  - private_key.pem // path of the generated .pem file
 ``` -->

-1. Storing and accessing the private key
+1. Storing and accessing the private key:

 Store the key from `CREDITOR.pfx `file as an environment variable in your backend or any cloud storage and retrieve it using secure server side code like creating a authenticated request to get the token.
 It is bad practice to keep private keys in the app.

 2. Add Dependency